liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Milestone 3: Final Phase (2 months of Development)
 Cost: 20,000 EUR

+Support for onchain court subprocess intended to represent expert opinion - Litigation about Bob selling Alice rotten eggs contrary to TOS might require a subprocess including experts to decide if the eggs were rotten or not.
+System complete

 This milestone aims to:
 - Conduct further rounds of testing.